-GILBERT, ARIZONA - Congressman Biggs released the following statement to address the current transition at the Consumer Financial Protection Bureau:
+GILBERT, ARIZONA – Today, Congressman Andy Biggs released the following statement on Right to Try legislation:

-WASHINGTON, D.C. – Today, President Donald Trump traveled home from his overseas trip to Asia.
-Congressman Biggs released the following statement:
+WASHINGTON, D.C. – Tonight, President Donald J. Trump delivered the State of the Union to a Joint Session of Congress.
+Congressman Andy Biggs attended and released the following statement:

 In The News

 We’ve heard all manner of complaints about the Ninth Circuit Court of Appeals, many of them fully justified.
 They’ve most recently drawn the wrath of the President for putting the temporary kibosh on his travel ban, but the list of perceived sins by the largely liberal judges spread across that massive holding dates back much further.

 Is Congress finally getting to the business of splitting the unworkable Ninth Circuit Court of Appeals?
 This has been a long-running debate spanning several decades, but one that is imperative to resolve if we are to provide equal and adequate access to justice for all.

 PHOENIX — An Arizona congressman said he does not expect a lull in divisive rhetoric following the shooting of House Majority Whip Steve Scalise to last.

 “I would like to believe that people in the world change but I’m not convinced that it will be a long-lasting change,” U.S. Rep. Andy Biggs (R-Ariz.) told KTAR News 92.3 FM’s Reality Check with Darin Damme on Wednesday.

 The House Judiciary Committee recently debated the Secret Service Reauthorization Act, a bill with broad support from both sides of the aisle.
 As debate concluded, Democrats introduced an amendment that’s sole purpose appeared to be to attack President Donald Trump.